andrewjfreyer/jurabridge/README.md

 Once accurate machine status information is pulled from the machine, any number of custom recipes or custom instruction sequences can be excuted, without needing to modify EEPROM or to orchestrate a valid sequence of `FN:` commands.
 This ensures that the machine excutes its own in-built sequences, and there's no risk of incidentally damaging the machine with custom instructions or custom brew sequences.

+Any number of different sequence customizations can be made to allow the machine to produce a wide variety of other drinks.
+As a trivial example, different settings may be appropriate for non-dairy cappuccino than dairy cappuccino, yet the machine only has one setting.

 #### Double Ristretto Custom Recipe

 Here is a brew sequence I use for stronger, more traditionally extracted espresso.
 It  pulls two ristretto shots back to back, each at roughly 30ml.
 This results in a much more flavorful and properly extracted whole shot.
 A technique like this is viable and does not waste coffee, as each Jura grind operation only uses 7g of coffee, compared against the ~15g of a traditional espresso pull.